210823-java-msa-wvu/Team-1/README.md

 ## MVPs
 ### Users
-There are 3 different kinds of users who would be using Cookbook.
+For now, There is 1 kind of user who would be using YumMedia.
   - Standard Members